Chapter 51 BWV 104 Du Hirte Israel, höre

 As noted in the previous chapter, this is another newly composed cantata which follows an established movement pattern of recitatives and arias flanked by an opening chorus and closing chorale.
 The character of the two works as a whole could, however, hardly be more different.
 This is a composition in the long-established pastoral tradition which was still very much alive in the Eighteenth Century.
 Images of happy, docile sheep, the protective shepherd and notions of the ′noble savage′ in his pastoral idyll were available for the creation of powerful poetic metaphors that artists were not slow to seize upon for both religious and secular purposes.

-The fact that two of the six movements of this cantata are in compound rhythms (9/8 and 12/8) should alert us to its character.
+The fact that two of the six movements of this cantata are in compound rhythms (9/8 and 12/8) might offer a hint to its character.
 Furthermore, the opening chorus, the chorale, and all the arias are set in major keys while mention is made of the Shepherd and/or His flock in every movement.

 Theme shared by violins between pedal bass and oboe chords.